Darxo/Hardened/README.md

 ### Shield Revert/Rework

-All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted.
+- All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted.
-Additionally the following balance changes have been made compared to the vanilla stats:
+- Additionally the following balance changes have been made compared to the vanilla stats:
 	- **Tower Shields** now have 30 Condition (up from 24) and no longer grant **Knock Back**
 	- **Heater Shields** now have 25 Melee Defense (up from 20) and no longer grant **Shieldwall**
 	- **Kite Shields** no longer grant **Knock Back**
 	- **Reinforced Skirmisher Shields** now have 15 Melee Defense (up from 10), 15 Ranged Defense (up from 10), no longer grants **Shieldwall** and now grants **Knock Back**
 	- **Wooden Skirmisher Shield** no longer grants **Shieldwall** and now grants **Knock Back**
-	- **Heavy Metal shields** now have 20 Melee Defense (up from 15) and 20 Ranged Defense (up from 15)
+	- **Heavy Metal Shields** now have 20 Melee Defense (up from 15) and 20 Ranged Defense (up from 15)
 	- **Feral Shields** now have 20 Melee Defense (up from 15), 25 Ranged Defense (up from 20), 20 Weight (up from 12), 24 Condition (up from 16), +5 Fatige on use (up from 0) and they no longer grant **Knock Back**
 	- **Adarga Shields** now have 8 Weight (down from 10) and no longer grant **Knock Back**
 	- **Old Wooden Shields** now have 13 Melee Defense (down from 15) and 13 Ranged Defense (down from 15)